MAST30034-Applied-Data-Science/mast30034-project-1-DigitalData/README.md

 4. `preprocessing_part_3_aggregation.ipynb`: Groups the datasets by month, year, taxi type, shared-ride status (which is a passenger count for green/yellow taxis and a boolean value for high frequency taxi services).
 5. ``
 6. ``

+- `raw_data_analysis.ipynb`: A sanbox notebook (not necessary in the pipeline).
+Contains surface level analysis (data types, length, potential missing values) of the raw data where necessary.
+The results from this are used to introduce datasets.

 ## Technology Stack
 - [Apache Spark](https://pypi.org/project/pyspark/)